calmcentralia/capstone/README.md

-# FresherNote
+# MusicGenius

-[Heroku link][heroku] **NB:** This should be a link to your production site
+[Heroku link][heroku]

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+MusicGenius is a web application inspired by RapGenius built using Ruby on Rails and React.js.
+MusicGenius allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] Create, read, edit, and delete song lyrics
-- [ ] Organize notes within Notebooks
+- [ ] annotate lyrics through highlighting
-- [ ] Tag notes with multiple tags
+- [ ] add new artists with descriptions
-- [ ] Apply complex styling to notes while editing

 ## Design Docs
 * [View Wireframes][views]
 * [DB schema][schema]

 [views]: ./docs/views.md
-[components]: ./docs/components.md
-[stores]: ./docs/stores.md
-[api-endpoints]: ./docs/api-endpoints.md
 [schema]: ./docs/schema.md

 ## Implementation Timeline